 Write a 3 - 5 page essay on one of the following topics.
 Your paper will be evaluated based upon content, style, grammar, and originality.
-Be certain to give credit to all of your sources (including the web) at the end of the paper.
-(If you wrote an essay for my section of Math 118 last year, you must now choose a different topic!)
+Be certain to give credit to all of your sources (including those on the web) at the end of the paper.
 Quality is far more important than quantity.
 Avoid dullness.
-EUROPA EUROPA FORMER EUROPA FORMER EUROPA FORMER EDDNINI

-Due date: 4 December 2015
+Due date: 6 December 2017